JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 4. In Eclipse, right click on the project and choose Run as --> Java application (Forget about the existing errors)
 5. Choose JabRefMain as the main class to be executed

 Got it running?
 GREAT!
-You are ready to lurk the code and contribute to JabRef :books:
+You are ready to lurk the code and contribute to JabRef :books: .
+In the latter case, please read [CONTRIBUTING.md](https://github.com/JabRef/jabref/blob/master/CONTRIBUTING.md).